remusao/tldts/README.md

 npm run build
 ```

-A fresh copy will be located in `src/rules.json`.
+A fresh copy will be made available as `./rules.json`.

 Open an issue to request an update in all package systems (or do a PR with a bugfix version bump).